 Tips and Tricks

-- Prepare all your ingredients ahead of time.
+- Prepare ingredients ahead of time.
 This dish is basically made up of layers of different ingredients.
-Before assembling your layers, make sure you have your bread fried, the yogurt mixture is done, your chickpeas drained, your toppings ready, and your nuts ready to fry.
+Before assembling your layers, ensure you have your bread fried, the creamy yogurt mixture is done, your chickpeas drained, your toppings ready, and your nuts ready to fry.

 - Mix the tahini well before adding it to the yogurt.
 Natural tahini separates, so you'll find the thick paste at the bottom of the container while the sesame oil floats to the top.
-Just stir it up with a spoon to make sure it's fully incorporated.
+Just stir it up with a spoon, so it's fully incorporated.

 - Assemble right before serving.
 This isn't a make-ahead kind of dish.
-You're gonna want to make your fatteh minutes before you're serving it, so the bread stays crunchy and doesn't have too much time to get soggy.
+Make this fattet hummus before serving it, so the bread stays crunchy and doesn't have too much time to get soggy.

 Canned vs. Cooked Chickpeas

-I definitely recommend boiling your own chickpeas, and you can always make more than you need to store in the freezer for easy future access.
+I recommend boiling your chickpeas; you can always make more than you need to store in the freezer for easy future access.
 It just tastes so much better with home cooked chickpeas, and is definitely much healthier without those extra chemicals and preservatives.
-If you choose to use canned chickpeas, please rinse and drain them.
+If you choose to use canned chickpeas, please drain the chickpea water and rinse.
 I find that rinsing them gets rid of that canned food aftertaste.

 Make this vegetarian dish gluten-free by using gluten-free bread.
 Check your local bakery or specialty grocery store, or you can make your own gluten-free pita bread.